allanext/docker-compose-mediawiki-mysql-redis-elasticsearch/README.md

 > Download the LocalSettings.php and copy it to the config folder

-Copy the installed database and wiki extensions to the host
+Copy the installed database and wiki extensions to the host:

     docker cp wiki_db:/var/lib/mysql db
     docker cp wiki:/var/www/html/extensions extensions